 Establishing a morning routine sets a tone for the day.

 Depending on the age and personality type of your child, there are a variety of tactics you can choose from when creating a morning routine that works for them specifically.

 Keep in mind that every family’s situation is different.

 Perhaps you have all toddlers?
 Tweens?
 Teens?
 A mix?

 Maybe your spouse travels a lot?
 Maybe you both work?
 Maybe you stay at home?

 Or, maybe you have a child on the spectrum?
 Or one that suffers from ADHD, anxiety or OCD?

 Regardless of your situation, an established morning routine can make life a bit easier… and that is all any parent is really hoping for.

 In this article, I will provide a step by step process on how to create a morning routine for kids that works.

-Step # 1: Start by making a list of your daily responsibilities
+Step #1: Make a list of your daily responsibilities.

 Starting with Monday, make a list of everything you typically do on that day.
 Obviously, unplanned things will sometimes occur; however, just keep this list to customary day-to-day responsibilities.